0xJepsen/0xjepsen/README.md

 I love python, Linux, rust, and cryptography.
 If you share any of these interests, don’t hesitate to reach out.
 I look forward to sharing my technical experiences with all of you hear and learn from the community.
 Thanks for reading :)

+I am recently very deep into learning about MEV (Miner Extractable Value) and flashbots.

 - 🔭 I’m currently working on Migrating NIS servers to LDAP
 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/)
-- 👯 I’m looking to collaborate on [Hedera Hashgraph](www.hedera.com)
+- 👯 I’m looking to collaborate on [Flashbots](https://github.com/flashbots)
 - 🤔 I’m looking for help with Rust
 - 💬 Ask me about Distribute Ledgers and Cryptography
 - 📫 How to reach me: You can email me [here](mailto:waylonjepsen1@gmail.com) or dm me on twitter [here](https://twitter.com/HogwoodWaylon)